-- Application processing fee of $50 (in U.S. dollars) made payable to Nova Southeastern University.
+- A non refundable application processing fee of $US 50.
 Once the application is completed and the processing fee has been received by NSU, students will be able to upload supplemental documents to Supplemental Documents on their user profile.

 - Statement of Professional Goals: A statement of your professional experiences, including a description of your clinical experience, research experience, and those aspects of psychology in which you have the greatest interest; additionally, describe briefly your professional goals.